 Business continuity is essential to any organisation’s cyber security practices, and those adopting its principles should follow the requirements of ISO 22301, the international standard that describes best practice for a BCMS (business continuity management system).

-The 2020 Horizon Scan Report found that 71% of respondents now use the Standard, which suggests that organisations are beginning to appreciate its importance.
+The 2021 Horizon Scan Report found that two thirds of respondents now use the Standard, which suggests that organisations appreciate its importance.

-However, only 20.5% of these organisations have actually certified to ISO 22301; the other 50.5% use it simply as a guideline for their BCMS.
+However, only 12.5% of these organisations have actually certified to ISO 22301; the other 52.4% use it simply as a guideline.

 This is hard to justify – if an organisation goes to the effort of implementing the Standard’s requirements, why shouldn’t it reap the benefits of certification?